 A gem set in the heart of the Forest of Bowland

 Set within the Forest of Bowland, Area of Outstanding Natural Beauty, the Hall is surrounded by ‘picturesque’ gardens and parkland.
-Visitors are invited to relax and wander in unspoiled countryside, woodland, views to the distant Fells and a 3 acre lake, the new restoration of the Lily Pond and the ‘wilderness’ originally created in 1711 in the design of a Union Jack.
-Here at Browsholme there is much to see..dogs are welcome to!worthy the lakes or ‘Fish Pond’.
+Visitors are invited to relax and wander in unspoiled countryside, woodland, views to the distant Fells and a 3 acre lake, see the new restoration of the Lily Pond and the ‘wilderness’ originally created in 1711 in the design of a Union Jack.
+Here at Browsholme there is much to see ….dogs are welcome to!

-We are delighted to announce that the gardens are now open every Wednesday from 11.00am.
+We are delighted to announce that the gardens will be open from 11.00am on a Tuesday and Wednesday, and tours of the Hall will be commencing again on Tuesday 18th May, times to be confirmed on our ‘What’s On’ page.
 Due to the coronavirus restrictions entry will only by pre-booked ticket and number limited each day.
 Visitors are welcome (plus dogs) to wander through our landscaped garden, lakes and woodlands.
-Do bring a picnic until we can open our tearoom for refreshments.
+Our Cart Shed tearoom will be open for refreshments.